wjtje/Trackless-React/README.md

 ## Installation

-You need a working Trackless-server.
+You need a working Trackless-server and nodejs installation.

 Run the `npm install` command to install all the needed packages